danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

    ![Image0187](Media/image0187.png)

    This is a simple query, however, MySQL is doing a Full Table Scan on *salaries*.
-You can tell this as *key* is null
+You can tell this as *key* is null.

-   As *possible_keys* is also null, you can tell there is no index that can help the query
+   As *possible_keys* is also null, you can tell there is no index that can help the query.

-   The query has a simple condition in the WHERE clause to filter by *to_date*
+   The query has a simple condition in the WHERE clause to filter by *to_date*.

    Review the indexes for *salaries* by executing: